View JACQUES GUEQUIERRE's Notice on https://www.inquirer.com/ and share memories

 The need for an easier way to move his two helicopters into the hangar sparked him to invent his trademarked "Helicopter Handler" dollies (landing platforms for skid-type helicopters).
 The business grew over the years as he made many modifications and improvements.
 Though he sold the business when he turned 84, it is still going strong today with "Helicopter Handler" dollies being used by various branches of law enforcement, the military, corporations and individual helicopter owners all over the world.

 Jacques' love of mechanical things, especially helicopters and cars, followed him all his life.
 He traded a Lincoln for his first airplane, a BT 13, that he had yet to learn to fly.
 During his check ride in that airplane, the cotter pin came out of the instructor's control stick, leaving the instructor waving the stick around in the air saying "Get this thing on the ground."
 Jacques did, and passed his check ride.
-(CONT.)
+He owned numerous transportation modalities over the years including Indian motorcycles, TEN Oldsmobile Vista Cruisers, Volkswagen Beetles, various boats including a Chris Craft, a Bell Jet Ranger, and a Bell 47 helicopter that he used to fly himself and Marina away from their wedding reception.

+Jacques' fifteen minutes of fame came in 1953 when he was chosen to be a stunt skier in the Esther Williams movie "Easy to Love," which was filmed at Cypress Gardens in Florida where he was working as a water skiing instructor.

+Over the years, Jacques lived in Chadds Ford, PA, Wilmington, DE and Newark, DE.
+In July 2017, he chose to move to Maris Grove retire-ment community in Glen Mills, PA.
+Since arriving there, he made many new friends and acquaintances.
+He truly enjoyed this new community of caring friendships like a second family.

 Published on inquirer.com on Jan.
 26, 2020